kimbring2/MOBA_RL/README.md

 <strong>Click to Watch!</strong>

 # Dota2 Environment
+In the case of Derk environment, you can render game and train agent at the same time on one PC.
+However, in the case of dota2, PC for rendering and a PC for training are required separately because of large size of network and game, and multiple docker containers.

 ## Rendering Environment
 You first need to install Dota 2 from Steam.
 After installation, please check there is Dota2 folder under /home/[your account]/.steam/steam/steamapps/common/dota 2 beta'.
 We are going to run Dota2 from terminal command.